steventan1011/ECE-522-2021-FALL-PROJECT/README.md

 # ECE-522-2021-FALL-PROJECT

 The purpose of this library is to provide APIs that allows users to create memory efficient red-black tree and avl tree.
-Besides, by using this library, users can investigate into the performace difference between red-black tree and avl tree, which helps them deeply understand the algorithms.
+Besides, by using this library, users can investigate the performance difference between red-black tree and avl tree, which helps them deeply understand the algorithms.

 ## Quick Start